taw00/dashcore-rpm/README.md

 ---

+### Disclaimer!

+These packages are built and tested.
+But just like with cryptocurrency, you must assume the risk associated to this space.
+I only claim that I made a best effort to build packages that work and function as expected.
+They may not in your context.
+Additionally, these packages are built from code provided by the Dash community.
+I have zero control over any vulnerabilities that code may contain.
+Please test your configation thoroughly before associating significant sums of money.
+Dash carefully!

 ### Send comment and feedback - <https://keybase.io/toddwarner>

 _Come say hello to me.
 I am **t0dd**, **taw**, **taw00**, or **agrarian**, in various forums: